radshop/raspiblitz_openvpn/README.md

 In any case, the destiantion for the file is /home/admin/raspiblitz.ovpn

 1. If your terminal supports right-click to copy/paste, then that's great.
 If not, you need to find out what key sequence (eg. CTRL-SHIFT-C/CTRL-SHIFT-V or CTRL-INSERT/SHIFT-INSERT or something else).
 You need to know that before you can proceed.
 2. On the VPN server, output the certificate cleanly to the terminal with `clear && cat ~/client-configs/files/raspiblitz.ovpn`.
-The select and copy the entire certificate.
+Then select and copy the entire certificate.
 You must get the whole thing.
 If scrolling to select for copying is not supported or is difficult on your terminal, you can use `less ~/client-configs/files/raspiblitz.ovpn` and copy it in sections - just be really sure not to miss or duplicate any line.
-3. It can be helpful to pastte into a desktop text editor and review the contents to make sure everything is right.
+3. It can be helpful to paste into a desktop text editor and review the contents to make sure everything is right.
 Or you can go straight to your Raspiblitz.
 4. On the Raspiblitz, over ssh as the admin user, use vim or nano to create the empty file: `nano ~/raspiblitz.ovpn`
 5. Paste all of the certificate into that file and save.

 ### Step 6: Configure the VPN on Raspiblitz
-There is no packages script for this part - it's a series of individual steps.
+There is no packaged script for this part - it's a series of individual steps.
 All these should be run on your Raspiblitz logged in via SSH as the admin user.

 First install OpenVPN on the Raspiblitz: `sudo apt install openvpn`.